Distribution of necessities in lebanon

 Middle East Crisis

 Since the attacks started, over 350.000 people in Lebanon have been on the move, according to the International Organisation for Migration (IOM).
-The government of Lebanon estimates about 1 million.
+The government of Lebanon estimates about 1.2 million internally displaced people.
 Many JRS staff members are also displaced.

 As we look to an uncertain future, we call for a ceasefire and remain committed to accompanying those in need.